 Some of the favorites from the designers in our round up below include:

 If you love free crochet stocking patterns then you’re sure to love my Mini Christmas Stocking.
 This quick little make is perfect for small treats and gift cards, lightweight, and easy to mail!
 My website has TONS of free crochet patterns for you to explore.
 Why don’t you stay awhile?

 I see you eyeing that mantle!
 You’re totally right, a crochet stocking or two would look amazing there!
-I know it’s hard to pick favorites when all these designs are so great but I’d love to hear from you in the comments below.
-Which of these free crochet stocking patterns caught your eye?
-Did I miss any of your favorites?
+I know it’s hard to pick favorites when all these designs are so great but you’re going to have to narrow it down!

 If you love free crochet patterns and round-ups make sure to follow my blog so you never miss a post.
 Oh, and don’t forget to save this post to your Christmas Pinterest board so you don’t lose track of it.
-You never know when inspiration to make a crochet stocking will strike you again!
+You never know when inspiration to make your own Christmas stockings will strike you again!

 - Yarn of your choice.
 If using a pattern, check for the recommended yarn weight.